calvinrev/Extract-Google-Map-Route-to-GeoJson/README.md

-# Extract-Google-Map-Route-to-GeoJson
+## Extract-Google-Map-Route-to-GeoJson
-This repo is contains script for extracting Google Map Route encodedPolyline to GeoJson file using Python
+This repository contains script for extracting encodedPolyline from Google Map Route API and convert it to GeoJson file using Python